|

 quickly identify half baked claims; the building project will not

+be stymied by wrong headed nonsense.
 The Construction Contracts in scope are not only large scale

 industrial and commercial building and civil engineering but